dagadeta/discord-bot/README.md

 ### Deployment
 To deploy the bot, you can run the deployment script [`deploy.sh`](deploy.sh).
-This will build the project, copy the jar file to the server, and start the bot in a detached screen session.
+This will build the project locally, copy the jar file to the server, and start the bot in a detached screen session.
+When using this script, you'll get asked to enter the server's hostname/IP-address and username.

+You could also build the project on the server and run it there by yourself, but this script automates the process for you and creates a good [directory structure](#directory-structure) and a logging configuration on the server.

 ## On the server